yizheng-wang/yizheng-wang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi, my name is Yizheng Wang.
 I will be a Ph.D. student in Department of Engineering Mechanics, Tsinghua University (2024), supervised by [Prof. Yinghua Liu](https://www.hy.tsinghua.edu.cn/info/1152/1778.htm) and [Prof. Rabczuk](https://scholar.google.ca/citations?user=3CBuGosAAAAJ&hl=en).
-I am majored in engineering mechanics, mainly doing computational solid mechanics and received my master’s degree supervised by [Prof. Yinghua Liu](https://www.hy.tsinghua.edu.cn/info/1152/1778.htm) (2019-2022) from the Institute of Solid Mechanics (ISM), Department of Engineering Mechanics, Tsinghua University, and Bachelor's degree from Civil Aviation University of China in Tianjing.
+I major in engineering mechanics, mainly doing computational solid mechanics and received my master’s degree supervised by [Prof. Yinghua Liu](https://www.hy.tsinghua.edu.cn/info/1152/1778.htm) (2019-2022) from the Institute of Solid Mechanics (ISM), Department of Engineering Mechanics, Tsinghua University, and Bachelor's degree from Civil Aviation University of China in Tianjin.
 I also worked as a research assistant at [Microsoft Research AI4Science](https://www.microsoft.com/en-us/research/lab/microsoft-research-ai4science/) (2022-2023).
 I will come to Bauhaus University as a guest researcher in Weimar supervised by [Prof. Rabczuk](https://scholar.google.ca/citations?user=3CBuGosAAAAJ&hl=en) for AI for mechanics (2023-2024).

-I am majoring in solid mechanics and has rich experience in physical theory, computation, and experiment.
+I am majoring in solid mechanics and have rich experience in physical theory, computation, and experiment.
 His research is about computational solid mechanics.
 I mainly focus on solving Partial Differential Equations of solid mechanics based on the physics-informed neural networks(PINNs), operator learning and deep energy method.
 My research interest is AI4Science, specifically AI for mechanics.

 # 🔥 News
-- *2023.09*: &nbsp;🎉🎉 Past PH.D program in Tsinghua University!
+- *2023.09*: &nbsp;🎉🎉 Past PH.D. program in Tsinghua University!
 I will come to be a first-year Ph.D in Stepember, 2024.
-- *2023.08*: &nbsp;🎉🎉 Complete my second paper ["A deep complementary energy method for solid mechanics using minimum complementary energy principle"](https://arxiv.org/abs/2302.01538) and submit to CMAME!
+- *2023.08*: &nbsp;🎉🎉 Complete [my second paper](https://arxiv.org/abs/2302.01538) and submit to CMAME!
 - *2023.08*: &nbsp;🎉🎉 I have an oral presentation at [CCCM2023](http://www.cccm2023.org/) conference!
 - *2023.07*: &nbsp;🎉🎉 I coorperate with my friend [Dr. Liu](https://scholar.google.com/citations?user=vRhyKQoAAAAJ&hl=en) for [the combination between RVE and PINNs](https://arxiv.org/abs/2307.16785).
 - *2023.07*: &nbsp;🎉🎉 I participate in ([DACOMA-23](http://dacoma.org.cn/)) conference and meet with Prof. Rabczuk!